 - What are the risks or vulnerabilities that would impact the company's ability to achieve its strategic objectives?

 The resource allocation will be answered from a few dimensions including Innovation vs Maintenance, Quality and Security.
 The risks and vulnerabilities may reveal recent or expected changes in velocity, headcount or skills required to deliver against initiatives.
 Anticipate these questions from your Board and share your risk mitigation plan.

 Product leaders succeed by understanding their audience, their needs and pain points.
 They deliver experiences that exceed their expectations.
 Why should a Board of Directors meeting be different?
 Learn from these mistakes to engage your Board.
 Prove that you are the master of your product, customers, market and the opportunity in front of your Board.

-For examples and additional tips to help you WOW your next Board meeting, download our six slide template/ebook by entering your information below.
+For examples and additional tips to help you WOW your next Board meeting.